rodrigobrito/akamai-siem-connector/README.md

 number of requests/workers to collect the events per minute.
 Depending on the volumetry, you will need to scale the `consumer`.

 By default, the `consumer` will generate mock events.
-To define the credentials to connect in Akamai SIEM, just map the `.edgerc` file in the home directory of `consumer`.
+To define the credentials to connect in Akamai SIEM, just edit the file `consumer/etc/consumer.conf` and set the following attributes:

+- `edgercFilename`: Path for the Akamai EdgeGrid credentials file.
+You also need to map a volume pointing to this path.
+- `edgercSection`: Identifier of the section in the `edgercFilename`.
+- `configsIds`: Identifiers of the security configs separated by comma.

 This architecture uses [`Apache Kafka`](https://kafka.apache.org) to process/store the events collected.
 If you want to use an external instance of `Apache Kafka`, just edit the file `processor-kafka/etc/processor.conf` and specify the